Opelika, Alabama: Government

 Opelika is governed by a mayor-council government, with a mayor and a five-member city council.

 The chief executive official of the city of Opelika is the mayor.
 The mayor is elected at-large for a four-year term.
 The mayor has complete executive power in the city, and can appoint and dismiss department heads at will.

-In 2025, Eddie Smith was elected tte mayor of Opelika.
+In 2025, Eddie Smith was elected the mayor of Opelika.

 In 2007, the city council designated Opelika as a City of Character, to recognize, emphasize and enforce 49 character traits throughout the community, and to mandate character training.